Bhubaneswar: Bicycle

-A public bicycle sharing project named Mo Cycle has been started by the Bhubaneswar Smart City Limited (BSCL) and the Capital Region Urban Transport (CRUT).
+A public bicycle sharing project named Mo Cycle was created by Bhubaneswar Smart City Limited (BSCL) and the Capital Region Urban Transport (CRUT).
 The scheme aims to reduce traffic congestion, promote non-motorized transport in the city and ensure better last mile connectivity.
 Chief minister Naveen Patnaik in November 2011 inaugurated Mo Cycle.

 Around 400 cycle stands have been set up across the city.
 Around 2,000 bicycles have been ordered from three companies – Hexi, Yaana and Yulu.
 Hexi (from Hero Cycles) will provide 1,000 bicycles and Yaana and Yulu will provide 500 each.
-The availability of rentals Bicycles are accessed by the Dedicated mobile app – "mo app".
+The bicycles are accessed by the Dedicated mobile app – "mo app".